-Course Title Level 2 Science Level 2 Sports Leadership Level 2 Te Reo Māori and Performing Arts Entry 14 credits in Science or approval by HELA.
-This is a more vocationally focused science course 11 Credits in Physical Education or HELA approval.
-At least 14 credits gained in Level 1 Te Reo Māori Qualification NCEA Level 2 NCEA Levels 1, 2 & 3 NCEA Level 2 Assessment By Achievement Standards • 19 credits internally assessed Internally assessed by Otamatea High School or by outside providers.
+Course Title Level 2 Science Level 2 Sports Leadership Level 2 Te Reo Māori Entry 14 credits in Science or approval by HELA.
+This is a more vocationally focused science course.
+11 Credits in Physical Education or HELA approval.
+At least 14 credits gained in Level 1 Te Reo Māori.
+Qualification NCEA Level 2 NCEA Levels 2 NCEA Level 2 Assessment By Achievement Standards 19 credits internally assessed Internally assessed by Otamatea High School or by outside providers.
 By Unit Standards minimum of 27 credits.
-By Achievement Standards 10 credits internally assessed 14 credits externally assessed By Unit Standards 12 credits internally assessed Content Practical Physics - experimental technicians Physics of an application Investigate how organisms survive in an extreme environment Investigate geological processes Identify unknown chemicals Plan implement and evaluate Kaiwaka Sports Day Demonstrate knowledge and skills in camping, tramping, navigation orienteering and weather reading Mountain biking R Tucker Thompson sailing adventure (there is a fee for this course) Exercise prescription in resistance training High ropes Orienteering OPC Tongariro (there is a fee for this course) Further developing conversational, formal speaking, writing, performance skills and an increased understanding of tikanga Māori through the study of the topics, events of relating to National significance.
-Contact Mr A. Thomas Mr B. Alison Mrs R. Clist
+By Achievement Standards 16 credits internally assessed 6 credits externally assessed By Unit Standards 12 credits internally assessed Content Practical Physics Physics of an application Investigate how organisms survive in an extreme environment Investigate geological processes Identification of unknown chemicals Plan implement and evaluate Kaiwaka Sports Day Demonstrate knowledge and skills in camping, tramping, navigation orienteering and weather reading Mountain biking R Tucker Thompson sailing adventure (there is a cost for this optional trip) Exercise prescription in resistance training High ropes Orienteering OPC Tongariro (there is a cost for this optional trip) Further developing conversational, formal speaking, writing, performance skills and an increased understanding of tikanga Māori through the study of the topics, events of relating to National significance.
+Contact Mr A. Thomas Mr B. Alison Matua Wiremu

-Course Title Level 2 Tourism Level 2 Visual Art Level 2 Whakairo Entry HELA Approval A minimum of 10 credits in Level 1 Art, Level 1 English or at the discretion of the HELA.
-Level 1 Whakairo or by approval from HELA Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment By Unit Standards • 17 credits internally assessed By Achievement Standards 8-12 credits internally assessed 12 credits externally assessed By Unit Standards • 20 credits internally assessed Content Knowledge of New Zealand as a tourist destination Work roles within the Tourism industry World Tourist Destinations Perform calculation for a Tourism workplace Read and comprehend work related documents Trip cost of \$230 approximately - optional Use drawing methods to apply knowledge of conventions appropriate to painting Develop ideas in a related series of drawings appropriate to established painting practice Demonstrate an understanding of methods and ideas from established practice appropriate to printing Produce a systematic body of work that shows understanding of art making conventions and ideas within paint Students in this class will be looking at a wide range of design ideas.
+Course Title Level 2 Tourism Level 2 Visual Art Level 2 Whakairo Entry HELA Approval.
+A minimum of 10 credits in Level 1 Art, Level 1 English or at the discretion of the HELA.
+Level 1 Whakairo or by approval from HELA.
+Qualification NCEA Level 2 NCEA Level 2 NCEA Level 2 Assessment By Unit Standards 17 credits internally assessed By Achievement Standards 8 credits internally assessed 12 credits externally assessed By Unit Standards 20 credits internally assessed Content Knowledge of New Zealand as a tourist destination Work roles within the Tourism industry World Tourist Destinations Perform calculation for a Tourism workplace Read and comprehend work related documents Use drawing methods to apply knowledge of conventions appropriate to painting Develop ideas in a related series of drawings appropriate to established painting practice Demonstrate an understanding of methods and ideas from established practice appropriate to printing Produce a systematic body of work that shows understanding of art making conventions and ideas within paint Students in this class will be looking at a wide range of design ideas.
 They will need to identify and apply design elements and principles.
 Through the production of Whakairo their visual ideas will develop.
 They will research the story of Tamatea to give each student some understand of Otamatea and Ngati Whātua.
 Through this process they will be able to see the value, of tikanga, function, significance, intentions and their methodologies in their carved projects.
-Projects: Carved pattern board Kōruru Tewhatewha or Pou Community project TBC Contact Mr M. Troost Mrs R. Clist Ms J. Simmonds
+Projects: • Carved pattern board • Kõruru • Tewhatewha or Pou • Community project TBC Contact Mr M. Troost Mrs R. Clist Ms J. Simmonds

 Course Title Level 2 Wood Technology Entry 10 Achievement Standard credits from the Technology Domain at Level 1.
 Qualification NCEA Level 2 Assessment By Achievement Standards A minimum of 18 credits is offered to all students with a range of internal and external assessments.
 Qualifies for course endorsement.
 Content Students need to build a portfolio showing their understanding of brief writing, conceptual design and/or prototyping.
 Students will then begin the process of designing and making a musical instrument.
-There will be a fee to cover the cost of materials used by the student on this course.
+There will be a fee to cover the cost of take home materials used by the student on this course.
 Contact Mr M. North